WhatsApp + JavaScript/TypeScript

 It's free!

-WAHA Core version is always free, no limits in messages or time!
+WAHA Core version is always free, with no limits on messages or time!

 Servers